Alfalfa winter injury assessment and management

 As you consider management options, remember injured alfalfa stands can exhibit delayed regrowth, but may be capable of recovering.
 Be careful not to rush into alternative options if you can maintain the stand for acceptable production.

+Even when best management practices (BMP) are observed, there still can be significant alfalfa injury and potential kill.
 If action is required, carefully consider the cost and expected benefit of alternatives with regard to the situation.
 You can interseed supplemental forages such as teff, annual ryegrass, and small grains into a thin stand or use it to cover any bad spots.

 Reviewed in 2018